 “I feel cheated.
 All these times when I’ve been feeling a bit porky and made myself feel better just by slinging one of my endless supply of jet black tops on – you mean I didn’t actually lose any weight?

-“Next they’ll be saying that having a token can of Diet Coke at lunchtime to go with my vast pile of chips and outsized cupcakes doesn’t really do much good either.”
+“Next they’ll be saying that having a token can of Diet Coke at lunchtime to go with my vast pile of chips and outsized cupcakes doesn’t really do very much good either.”